A more detailed look at our narrow boats

 See what's on board our narrow boats

 All the boats have forward facing windows to give you a view and radiator central heating to keep you snug, with showers, fresh water flush toilets, four-burner cookers, large electric fridges, lots of worktop and storage space, colour TV, radio CDs and hair dryers.
 Many have fixed double and/or single beds.
-A full inventory, bed linen and cruising guides are supplied.
+A full inventory, bed linen and cruising guides are supplied (towels are extra unless booking from overseas).

 We put a lot of trouble into making the boats light and airy, seeming spacious and uncluttered whilst making use of every inch.
 You have at least 6’ 2” headroom in the cabin.

-The social centre of your boat, this has a settee or dinette upholstered in fabric.
+The social centre of your boat, this has a settee dinette or chairs (see layout) upholstered in fabric.
 There is a table, which can generally be hidden out of the way when not needed.
 The saloon is usually at the front of the boat, and the large windows give views and plenty of daylight.
 There is a radio CD player, and a colour TV with DVD player.

-There is a shower with mixer tap, and either a conventional (though slightly smaller) shower tray with glass enclosure, or a sit bath, or a small bath with shower.
+There is a shower with mixer tap, and either a conventional (though in some cases slightly smaller) shower tray with glass enclosure; or a sit bath; or a small bath with shower.
 All are emptied by an electric pump.
-There is a washbasin set in a useful storage unit, a large mirror and a shaver point.
+There is a washbasin, usually set in a useful storage unit, a large mirror and a shaver point.
 The toilet has a china bowl and is flushed by fresh water into a holding tank big enough for a week’s use (we refund pumpouts on longer holidays).
 There is a water seal to reduce odours.
 Some boats have elegantly-named macerator toilets which look a little more like a domestic toilet.
 The larger boats have a second toilet in a different part of the boat with its own holding tank, and a small washbasin.
-There are dividing doors across corridors in order to give, where possible, independent access to toilets from bedrooms.
+There are dividing doors across corridors in order to give, where possible (see layout), independent access to toilets from bedrooms.

 Beds & bedding

-There are fluorescent lights in every cabin, with wall
+There are LED or fluorescent lights in every cabin, with wall

 lights over settees and bunk lights by most bunks.
 Water